racitup/djangoshop-currencies/README.rst

 ------------

 This module allows Django-SHOP implementations to integrate live currency feeds.
+This will allow you to offer your shop product prices in the user's chosen currency.
-The module is currently compatible with Django v1.10.7 and
-`Django-SHOP <https://github.com/awesto/django-shop>`__ v0.10.2.
-This
-documentation assumes a working knowledge of Django and `Django-SHOP <http://django-shop.readthedocs.io/en/latest/>`__.
+The module is currently compatible with Django v1.10.7 and `Django-SHOP <https://github.com/awesto/django-shop>`__ v0.10.2.
+This documentation assumes a working knowledge of Django and `Django-SHOP <http://django-shop.readthedocs.io/en/latest/>`__.